elsbels64/startup/README.md

 [My Notes](notes.md)

 This website will be a higher or lower game.
-Players will guess if the next card is higher or lower than the last and if they guess correctly, they get to keep playing.
-High scores are shared with other players
+Players will guess if the next card is higher or lower than the last and if they guess correctly, they get to keep playing and their score increases.
+Once the player's game ends their score is shared with other players

 > [!NOTE]